sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-task-command-script-task-exampleduckscript"></a>
 #### Duckscript
 [Duckscript](https://sagiegurari.github.io/duckscript/) is incredibly simple shell like language which provides cross platform shell scripting capability.<br>
 [Duckscript](https://sagiegurari.github.io/duckscript/) is embedded inside cargo-make so unlike other scripting solutions or commands, duckscript can change cargo-make environment variables from inside the script.<br>
+In addition you can run cargo-make tasks from within duckscript script.<br>
-This allows a really powerful integration with cargo-make.
+This allows a really powerful two way integration with cargo-make.

 ```toml
 [tasks.duckscript-example]